-1. Review of principal activities .
-2 1.1 4 yearly Award Review (2014) .
-2 1.2 National ASU Enterprise Bargaining .
-3 1.3 Submissions to Government Inquiries and the Productivity Commission .
-3 1.4 National Campaigns .
-4 1.5 Governance .
-6 1.6 National Coordination and Service Provision .
-7 1.7 Communications & Social Media .
-8 2.
-Operating Result .
-9 3.
-Significant Changes in Financial Affairs .
-9 4.
-Right of Members to Resign .
-9 5.
-Officers & employees who are superannuation fund trustee(s) (include position details) or director of a company that is a superannuation fund trustee 6.
-Officers & employees who are directors of a company or members of a board as at 30/06/2017 .
-9 7.
-Number of Members 12 8.
-Number of Employees 12 9.
-Names of Committee of Management members and period positions held during the financial year 13 9.1 Disclosure statements - Remuneration and non-cash benefits of highest paid officers 13 9.2 [National Office only] Disclosure statements - Remuneration and non-cash benefits of ASU full- time National Elected Officers 14 10.
-Disclosure statements - Officers' material personal interests 14 11.
-Disclosure by Union/Branch of payments to related parties or declared persons 14 12.
-Name and position of Union/Branch officer/s who prepared this Operating Report: 15
+1. Review of principal activities 2 1.1 4 yearly Award Review (2014-2018) 2 1.2 National ASU Enterprise Bargaining 2 1.3 Submissions to Government Inquiries and the Productivity Commission 3 1.4 National Campaigns 4 1.5 Governance 6 1.6 National Coordination and Service Provision 8 1.7 Communications & Social Media 9 2.
+Operating Result 9 3.
+Significant Changes in Financial Affairs 9 4.
+Right of Members to Resign 9 Officers, employees and members who are superannuation fund trustee(s) (include position details) or ctor of a company that is a superannuation fund trustee where being a member or officer of a registered anisation is a criterion for them holding such position 6.
+Officers & employees who are directors of a company or members of a board as at 30/06/2018 10 0 7.
+Number of Members 4 8.
+Number of Employees 4 9.
+Names of Committee of Management members and period positions held during the financial year 14 4 9.1 [National Office only] Disclosure statements - Remuneration and non-cash benefits of ASU full-time National Elected Officers 5 10.
+Disclosure statements - Officers' material personal interests 5 11.
+Disclosure by Union/Branch of payments to related parties or declared persons 5 12.
+Name and position of Union/Branch officer/s who prepared this Operating Report: 6